hallabois/twothousand-forty-eight/README.md

 ### Publishing

-Run the provided publish.sh to publish the package to crates.io and the wasm bindings to npm
+Run the provided publish.sh to publish the package to crates.io and the wasm bindings to npm.
+You need to have wasm-pack installed in order to build the npm package.